ArnabGH2/Bird_strikes/README.md

 - Step 4 : It was observed that There was empty and null value.
 - Step 5 : Remove empty value, null value and unnecessary column.
 - Step 6 : In the report view, under the view tab, Enter a new theme
-- Step 7 : Since the data contains various charts, thus in order to represent the data, a new visual was added using the three ellipses in the visualizations pane in report view.
-- Step 8 : Visual filters (Slicers) were added for three fields named "Sky condition", "Year" & "Top 20 bird type".
+- Step 7 : Visual filters (Slicers) were added for three fields named "Sky condition", "Year" & "Top 20 bird type".
-- Step 9 : Two card visuals were added to the canvas, one representing Total bird strikes & other representing total Cost.
+- Step 8 : Two card visuals were added to the canvas, one representing Total bird strikes & other representing total Cost.
-- Step 10 : Makde different charts base on our case study
+- Step 9 : Makde different charts base on our case study
-- Step 11 : Different case studys are mentioned below
+- Step 10 : Different case studys are mentioned below

       (a) Visuals Depicting the Number of Bird Strike